eightsmile/cfa/cfa level III/Alternatives/Alternatives.md

 - Short horizon and active trading, so highly diversified and liquid
 - **High leverage**.
 EMN strategies typically do not meet regulatory leverage limits for mutual fund vehicles.
 So, **limited partnerships** are the preferred vehicle.
 - Work well when the market is vulnerable and weak.
+- Equity market–neutral managers are likely to have high levels of diversification and turnover ratios.

+**Sample Text:** Overall, EMN managers are more useful for portfolio allocation **during periods of non-trending or declining markets**.
+EMN hedge fund strategies take opposite (long and short) positions in similar or related equities having divergent valuations while attempting to maintain a near **net zero portfolio exposure to the market**.
+EMN managers **neutralize market risk by constructing their portfolios such that the expected portfolio beta is approximately equal to zero**.
+Moreover, EMN managers often **choose to set** the **betas** for sectors or industries as well as for common risk factors (e.g., market size, price-to-earnings ratio, and book-to-market ratio) **equal to zero**.
+Since these portfolios **do not take beta risk and attempt to neutralize many other factor risks**, they typically **must apply leverage** to the long and short positions to **achieve a meaningful return profile** from their individual stock selections. 因为风险小，return小，所以加杠杆才能扩大收益

+EMN strategies typically deliver return profiles that **are steadier and less volatile** than those of many other hedge strategy areas.
+Over time, their conservative and constrained approach typically results in a less dynamic overall return profile than those of managers who accept beta exposure.
+Despite the use of substantial leverage and because of their more standard and overall steady risk/return profiles, equity market-neutral managers are often a preferred replacement for fixed-income managers during periods when fixed-income returns are unattractively low.

+---

 ### Event-Driven Strategy

 #### Merger Arbitrage

+Merger arbitrage is a good uncorrelated source of alpha.

 - A: Acquirer
 - T: Target

+If the merger successes, then use the T stock to A stock, and take cost difference.

+If the merger fails, then prices should revert back to their pre-merger announcement levels

 ##### Cash-for-Stock